Space4HGNN: A Novel, Modularized and Reproducible Platform to Evaluate Heterogeneous Graph Neural Network: Design Space for Heterogeneous Graph Neural Network

 With the unified framework, we try to transform the modular components into unique design dimensions in HGNNs.
 According to \cite{radosavovic2019network}, a collection of related neural network architectures, typically sharing some high-level architectural structures or design principles (e.g., residual connections), could be abstracted into a model family.
 With that, we distill three model families in HGNNs.

-The \textbf{homogenization model family} uses the direct-aggregation combined with any graph convolutions.
+\paragraph{\textbf{The Homogenization Model Family}} The homogenization model family uses the direct-aggregation combined with any graph convolutions.
 Here we use the term \emph{homogenization} because all HGNNs included here apply direct-aggregation after the homogenization of the heterogeneous graph mentioned in Section~\ref{HG transformation}.
+Homogeneous GNNs and heterogeneous variants of GAT mentioned in Section~\ref{Hmp-aggregation} all fall into this model family.
+The homogeneous GNNs are usually evaluated as basic baselines in HGNN papers.
+Though it losses type information, it is confirmed that the simple homogeneous GNNs can outperform some existing HGNNs \cite{Simple-HGN}, which means they are nonnegligible and supposed to be seen as a model family.
+We select four typical graph convolution layers, which are GraphConv \cite{GCN}, GATConv \cite{GAT}, SageConv-mean \cite{sage} and GINConv\cite{GIN} as analyzed candidates.

+\paragraph{\textbf{The Relation Model Family}} The model family applies relation subgraph extraction and dual-aggregation.
+The first HGNN model RGCN \cite{RGCN} is a typical example in relation model family, whose dual-aggregation consists of a micro-level aggregation with SageConv-mean and macro-level aggregation of Sum.
+HGConv \cite{HGConv} is a combination of GATConv and attention.
+We could get other designs by enumerating the combinations of micro-level and macro-level aggregation.
+In our experiments, we set the micro-level aggregations the same as graph convolutions in the homogenization model family, and macro-level aggregations are chosen among Mean, Max, Sum, and Attention.

-The \textbf{relation model family} applies relation subgraph extraction and dual-aggregation.
-The \textbf{meta-path model family} applies meta-path subgraph extraction and dual-aggregation.
-As shown in Table~\ref{tab:model families}, three model families involve three design dimensions with candidate choices.
+\paragraph{\textbf{The Meta-path Model Family}} The model family applies meta-path subgraph extraction and dual-aggregation.
+The instance HAN \cite{HAN} has the same dual-aggregation with HGConv \cite{HGConv} in the relation model family but different subgraph extraction.
+The candidate of micro-level and macro-level aggregations is the same as those in the relation model family.